thaixuandang/ronin-documentation/docs/basics/roles.md

 ## Validator

+A validator is an individual or institution that has the following responsibilities:

-A validator is someone who runs a *validator node* on the Ronin chain to validate transactions and generate blocks.
+* Generate blocks: a validator runs the validator node to confirm transactions and generate blocks.
+* Act as a chain governor: Governing Validators can propose and vote for changes, such as adding or removing Governing Validators, upgrading smart contracts, and changing thresholds.

 ### Validator categories

 There are three categories of validators:

 * **Validator Candidate.** After registering as a validator on Ronin, you'll become a Validator Candidate and have a chance to be selected as a Standard Validator on the next day.
+To become a Validator Candidate, an individual or institution has to stake 250,000 RON.
+For instructions on becoming a candidate, see [Register as a validator](./../validators/onboarding/become-validator.mdx).
 * **Standard Validator.** Every day, 10 Validator Candidates with the highest amount staked are selected as Standard Validators.
 The system records your total staking amount at 00:00 UTC every day for the selection process.
 * **Governing Validator.** The validators chosen by the community and Sky Mavis to ensure network security.
 Governing Validators are validators by default, and they account for more than half of the total validator pool.

-### Become a validator

-For instructions on becoming a validator, see [Register as a validator](./../validators/onboarding/become-validator.mdx).

-### Requirements

-To become a Validator Candidate, an individual or institution is required to stake 250,000 RON.

 ### Validator selection

 The validators are selected using Delegated Proof of Stake (DPoS).
 Beside the 12 Governing Validators, top 10 Validator Candidates with the highest staked amount are selected as Standard Validators.

-### Validator responsibilities

-Validators are in charge of the following:

-* Generating blocks.
-* Governing the chain (Governing Validators only).

-#### Block generation

-Validators, elected by token holders, run nodes to generate blocks according to a fixed schedule.
-Each validator is responsible for validating transactions and generating a block during their designated slot.
-If a validator fails to produce a block, the next validator in the schedule will produce the following block.
-This process helps maintain the integrity and continuity of the blockchain

-#### Chain governance

-Governing Validators propose and vote for changes, such as adding or removing Governing Validators, upgrading smart contracts, and changing thresholds.

 ### Slashing penalties for validators